We aim to make positive social change for Australians by supporting social purpose organisations that are doing amazing things in our communities.

 African Australian Inclusion Program

-Our program in partnership with Jesuit Social Services that give African Australians six-months of corporate work experience.
+Our program in partnership with Jesuit Social Services gives talented African Australians six-months of meaningful corporate work experience to help them overcome barriers in finding professional work in Australia.

 - $1 investment = $6.24 in social and economic value

-- Improved prospects for finding meaningful and stable employment
+- Improved participant prospects for finding meaningful and ongoing employment

 Read more about our African Australian employment program.